 SimpleTexting is a great alternative to ZipWhip.
 Though the products do similar things, SimpleTexting is less robust.
 However, it has a simpler interface is great for companies getting started with SMS.

 Similar to ZipWhip, SimpleTexting aggregates replies to text messages in a unified inbox.
 You’ll be able to leverage SimpleTexting for both one-way “campaigns” and two-way SMS communication.
 Also, SimpleTexting is more affordable than ZipWhip.
 Expect to pay around $50/month to roll out your first text alert.

 Though ZipWhip and SimpleTexting are good solutions, they aren’t designed for internal communication.

 One of the key features of Workshop is ability to send updates through the channels that work best for the employee.
 This makes Workshop a great solution for remote companies or companies with desk and in-field employees.
-Depending on the employee, Workshop will either send new updates as emails or text messages.
+Depending on the employee, you can send news & updates as emails and/or text messages.

 Different from Zipwhip or SimpleTexting, Workshop is designed specifically for internal communication.
 As an example, Workshop allows you to segment your updates by department or office location.

 Although Workshop doesn’t offer as robust of SMS features, it’s the easiest way to add texting into your communication strategy.
 Workshop’s pricing is per employee and scales with your company.